 Mexico is full of amazing natural wonders to see.
 For families looking for a unique experience, booking Michoacan butterfly tours to see the monarch butterflies of Mexico is an absolute must.

 In the forests of Michoacan state, during the months of November through March, families will be able to see trees (from the tree trunks to the treetops!) covered with the monarch butterflies of Mexico.
 Seeing these butterflies on your Michoacan butterfly tours is truly an amazing sight.
 This experience needs to be on everyone's bucket list!

 This post may contain affiliate links.
 That means this blog will receive a small commission if you click on the link and purchase something.
 However, this will not result in any extra costs to you.

-These monarch butterflies of Mexico congregate in the state of Michoacan.
-They came from the northeastern United States and Canada, over 3,000 miles away.
+The monarch butterflies of Mexico congregate in the state of Michoacan.
+They come from the northeastern United States and Canada, over 3,000 miles away.
 The butterflies travel to Mexico during the North American winter months.

 After that, the monarch butterflies live the rest of their days in Mexico.
 Their children also live their whole entire lives in Mexico.
-And in the spring, it is their grandchildren that make the migration back up to northeastern North America.
+And in the spring, their grandchildren make the migration back up to northeastern North America.

-The following winter, the grandchildren of these butterflies of Mexico, return to Michoacan, a journey that their ancestors took, four generations before them!
+The following winter, the great-grandchildren of these butterflies of Mexico, return to Michoacan, a journey that their ancestors took, many generations before them!